 John Feinstein

 A Season on the Brink was adapted to film with an ESPN production of the same title.
-It starred Brian Dennehy in the role of Bob Knight.
+It starred Brian Dennehy in the role of Bobby Knight.
 During its original airing on ESPN on March 10, 2002, the film was presented uncensored for profanity, while a censored version was simulcast on ESPN2.
 It released to DVD later in 2002.

 Feinstein's book Caddy for Life: The Bruce Edwards Story was released in 2004.
-It is about the life and final days of Tom Watson's caddy, Bruce Edwards, who was diagnosed with ALS (also known as Lou Gehrig's Disease.)
+It is about the life and final days of Tom Watson's caddy, Bruce Edwards, who was diagnosed with ALS (also known as Lou Gehrig's Disease).
 Feinstein and long-time friend Terry Hanson engaged the William Morris Agency and commissioned a screenplay in conjunction with Matt Damon's and Ben Affleck's production company, LivePlanet.
 In 2010, Caddy for Life was produced in documentary format for the Golf Channel.

 On March 8, 2012, Feinstein joined SiriusXM's Mad Dog Sports Radio channel, teaming up with Bruce Murray for the sports talk show, Beyond the Brink, which aired between 10:00 am – 2:00 pm ET.
-However, Feinstein soon left the show by the fall of 2012, as he was offered a slot of his own show on the brand new CBS Sports Radio between 9 AM to 12 noon ET.
+However, Feinstein left the show by the fall of 2012, as he was offered a slot of his own show on the brand new CBS Sports Radio between 9 AM to 12 noon ET.
 CBS Sports Radio began 24/7 all sports talk on January 2, 2013.
-On November 14, 2014, during an interview on a Washington, D.C. radio program he announced that he had been fired by CBS from his daily radio show.
+On November 14, 2014, during an interview on a Washington, D.C. radio program, he announced that he had been fired by CBS from his daily radio show.

 Print media